cloudfoundry/stratos/docs/build-and-packaging.md

 | `make check coverage` | Frontend unit tests with coverage (Vitest).
 No Go coverage. |
 | `make check e2e` | Playwright E2E core tests |

+ESLint and Vitest need no separate install — both are plain `devDependencies` in `package.json`, covered by `bun install`. `golangci-lint` is the only tool here that's external to the JS toolchain and needs its own install step (see `developer-environment.md`).

 Run `make check gate` before any push — it mirrors what CI runs on each PR.
 `make check e2e` requires a running Stratos instance (local or deployed);
 point it at a specific deployment via the `E2E_BASE_URL` environment